nmc-costa/HIcode/README.md

 Let's revolutionize data science and engineering collaboration with HIcode!
 Together, we build a stronger foundation for the future of software development.
 Happy coding!

-*Please note: The HIcode repository is actively maintained and frequently updated to incorporate emerging best practices and advancements.
-Be sure to check back regularly for the latest improvements.*
+*Please note: The HIcode repository is maintained and updated to incorporate emerging best practices and advancements.
+Be sure to check back for the latest improvements.*